jnhthomp/ClassNotes/React/Course/02-RefreshingJS.md

 console.log(b); //=>'there'
 ```

-For object it is the same except with curly braces and instead of order we use the property name
+For an object it is the same except with curly braces and instead of order we use the property name
 ```
 {name} = {name:'Max', age:28};
 console.log(name); //=>'Max'